zammad/zammad-admin-documentation/manage/users/via-the-admin-panel.rst

    This is especially useful when you need to verify that you've set up custom permissions correctly for non-admin users.

+   When finished, use the **Back to my view ✕** button at the top of the page.
+   If you try to exit by logging out, the “hijacked” user session will be restored when you log back in.

    .. danger:: **⚠ With great power comes with great responsibility.**

       This feature is not a simulation;